rndme/vcc/README.md

 ### Mustache Example
 VCC doesn't have to use ES6 templating, you can use any or even no template engine.
-The only requirement of `.render()` is that it return a String.
+The only requirement of `.render()` is that it returns a String.
 This example replicates [the rating widget](http://pagedemos.com/r3dpfu9djrw5/) using the popular [mustache.js](https://github.com/janl/mustache.js/) templater instead of ES6.

 [Live Demo of Mustache Templates](http://pagedemos.com/vj6pt75mn6z6/)